sylvaticus/BetaML.jl/docs/src/index.md

 Finally, you may want to give a look at the ["test" folder](https://github.com/sylvaticus/BetaML.jl/tree/master/test).
 While the primary objective of the scripts under the "test" folder is to provide automatic testing of the BetaML toolkit, they can also be used to see how functions should be called, as virtually all functions provided by BetaML are tested there.

+## Benchmarks

+A page summarising some basic benchmarks for BetaML and other leading Julia ML libraries is available [here](@ref benchmarks).

 ## Acknowledgements